ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 }
 ```

-> If you are using an older version C# (<= 4.0), well this is a little different.
+> If you are using an older version of C#, well this is a little different.
-> That said, explaining this is out of the scope of a beginner guide to exceptions.
+> That said, explaining this is out of the scope of "a beginner guide to exceptions".
+> The reason why I mentioned it is that you know it exists.

 ## Finally
 There is another keyword that we haven't talked about yet; it is: `finally`.
-The `finally` clause allows you to create a block of code that will always be executed, whether the "try" code throws an Exception or not.
+The `finally` keyword allows you to create a block of code that will always be executed, whether the "try" code throws an exception or not.
 This is very useful to ensure that `IDisposable` objects are disposed of correctly.

 You can add a `finally` block after a `try` block with no `catch` block or after all your `catch` blocks.